xchainjs/xchainjs-lib/.changeset/dirty-pianos-jam.md

 '@xchainjs/xchain-aggregator': patch
 ---

-New method `getConfiguration` to retrieve the current aggregator configuration
+New method `getConfiguration` to retrieve the current Aggregator configuration